-You have the right to choose a primary care provider (PCP) in the plan's network to provide and arrange for your covered services.
-You also have the right to go to a women's health specialist (such as a gynecologist) without a referral.
+You have the right to choose a provider in the plan's network.
+You also have the right to go to a women's health specialist (such as a gynecologist) without a referral and still pay the in-network cost-sharing amount.

-You have the right to get appointments and covered services from the plan's network of providers within a reasonable amount of time.
+You have the right to get appointments and covered services from your providers within a reasonable amount of time.
 This includes the right to get timely services from specialists when you need that care.
 You also have the right to get your prescriptions filled or refilled at any of our network pharmacies without long delays.